Opening hours: Saturday 1100-2100

 Last updated: 26/01/2022

 The Kernel was the first brewery to open around these parts (originally on Druid Street, close to where Hawkes is now): all the others came after.
 Without The Kernel, there wouldn't be a Bermondsey Beer Mile.
 For years, this was the midpoint of anyone's walk along the Mile, whichever end they started at, which meant that at any given time it was always more crowded than anywhere else.
-And it seems like over the years, The Kernel has done anything it can to reduce its popularity.
+And it seemed like over the years, The Kernel had been doing anything it could to reduce its popularity.

 For a while, they did this by closing their doors much earlier than everyone else, at 2pm.
 It made any serious tour of the Mile that bit more complicated, by introducing a timeframe - if you wanted to visit all the bars, you had to get to all the ones leading up to it well before 2pm.
 If anything, that made the scrum in its final hour even worse.
 So, they took things one stage further: they stopped operating as a taproom, only selling bottles for consumption off the premises, and still closing up at 2pm.
 This led to a period during which The Kernel was almost entirely deserted when you visited it on a Saturday, an alarming dead spot in the middle of a bustling bar crawl.
 If you dig around this site, you can find a complaint from a reader about how wrong I was to find this disturbing, but they posted that complaint on entirely the wrong page so you don't need to waste your time digging too hard for it.